-Miss Lai currently holds the Second/Assistant Clarinet position in Atlantic Symphony Orchestra.
-She is an active freelancer and has appeared in performances with many local as well as national and international orchestras, including Charleston Symphony Orchestra in South Carolina,Tyrol Symphony Orchestra in Austria, and local orchestras such as Cape Symphony Orchestra, New Bedford Symphony Orchestra, Glenn Falls Symphony, Gardner Chamber Orchestra, Eastern Connecticut Symphony and ALEA III.
-As an avid chamber musician, Miss Lai has performed frequently in a wide spectrum of chamber music concerts, from contemporary works by living composers to works from the golden era of harmoniemusik.
-She is the founding member of Boston Octet and Anemoi Quintet.
-Previously, she appeared with the United Woodwind Quintet in a concert tour to Japan where she also taught Masterclasses.
-She was also a member of Xanthos Ensemble, a contemporary chamber ensemble.
+Miss Lai is currently the clarinetist in Vento Chiaro Wind Quintet and holds the Second/Assistant Clarinet position in Atlantic Symphony Orchestra.
+She has appeared in performances with many local, national, and international orchestras, including Charleston Symphony Orchestra in South Carolina, Tyrol Symphony Orchestra in Austria, Vermont Symphony Orchestra, Cape Symphony Orchestra, New Bedford Symphony Orchestra, Glens Falls Symphony, Gardner Chamber Orchestra, Eastern Connecticut Symphony, and ALEA III.
+She is a founding member of Boston Octet and Anemoi Quintet.
+Previously, she was the clarinet professor at University of Rhode Island.
+She has toured with the United Woodwind Quintet to Japan and was also a member of Xanthos Ensemble, a contemporary chamber ensemble.

-Miss Lai is currently on faculty at Phillips Exeter Academy, University of Rhode Island and Bridgewater State University.
+Miss Lai is currently on faculty at Phillips Exeter Academy, New England Conservatory Expanded Education, and Bridgewater State University.
+Since 2012, she has taught and performed at Boston University Tanglewood Institute.

 Vento Chiaro